 }

-If you use an empty template of MVC, make sure that the following library are installed.
+If you use an empty MVC template, ensure that the following libraries are installed.

 If not, you can download it using NuGet Package Manager.